• Technologies

 Modern approaches such as Secure Access Services Edge (SASE) and Zero Trust Architecture have emerged for this new world.
 They allow you to build profiles for people, places and devices so you know who is on your network and what they’re doing.
 If they do something they’re not authorized to do you can shut down access quickly.
 Or, if you don’t want them connecting from an airport public Wi-Fi you can deny or restrict access all together.

-When I talk to customers, I often ask a set of questions so we can both understand the complexity of their particular environment:
+When I talk to customers, I ask these questions to help me understand the complexity of their environment:

 • Where are your employees?
 As I said, this is not a simple question.
 The same employee could be at home one day, in the office the next, and on the road the day after that.
-Surveys suggest that almost 60 percent of the workforce want to work for a company with a flexible policy on remote work.
+Surveys show that nearly 60 percent of workers want to work for a company with a flexible remote work policy.
 So, adapting for a hybrid workforce is a strategic issue for recruiting and retaining talent.
 With that, network visibility becomes more challenging.
 Who is connecting, from where, and under what security criteria (are they in a coffee shop on public Wi-Fi?) cannot be taken for granted.
 And they are likely using different devices to access your resources in those different places and circumstances, impacting your security posture even further.

 • Where are your apps and data?
 Apps and other resources have also accelerated their evolution, adding more complexity.
 By 2025, it’s estimated that more than 95 percent of new digital workloads will be deployed on cloud-native platforms.
 More resources are in the cloud, whether that’s a migration you’ve orchestrated, or simply the addition of more and more Software as a Service (SaaS) applications.
 Your employees might take different paths to get to different resources.
 But, they all need to be secure.